-Fuji Television Network, a privately owned company based in Japan, operates as a subsidiary of Fuji Media Holdings.
-Founded in 1957, with approximately 230 employees, the company reported $1.4B in revenue as of 2024, functioning as a tier 1 media tech buyer.
-Specializing in broadcast television and radio, Fuji Television serves the Kantō region as the flagship station of the Fuji News Network (FNN) and the Fuji Network System (FNS).
-The station is owned and operated by Fuji Television Network, itself a wholly-owned subsidiary of Fuji Media Holdings, a certified broadcasting holding company under the Japanese Broadcasting Act, and is affiliated with the Fujisankei Communications Group.
-It is headquartered in the Fuji Broadcasting Center in Odaiba, Minato, Tokyo, and is identified as one of the five private broadcasters based in Tokyo.
+Fuji Television Network, a privately owned company and subsidiary of Fuji Media Holdings, is headquartered in Japan.
+Founded in 1957, the company employs approximately 230 individuals and reported $1.4B in revenue as of 2024.
+Functioning as a tier 1 media tech buyer, Fuji Television Network specializes in broadcast television and radio.
+It operates as a Japanese television station, often referred to as Fuji TV, serving the Kantō region as the flagship station of the Fuji News Network (FNN) and the Fuji Network System (FNS).
+The station is owned-and-operated by Fuji Television Network, which is a wholly-owned subsidiary of Fuji Media Holdings, a certified broadcasting holding company under the Japanese Broadcasting Act, and is affiliated with the Fujisankei Communications Group.
+Its headquarters are located in the Fuji Broadcasting Center in Odaiba, Minato, Tokyo, establishing it as one of the five private broadcasters based in Tokyo.

 Similar Companies